 AB 1012 also allows regions to carry over apportionments for up to three years.
 By allowing regions to borrow the OA from each other, it is Caltrans' intent to manage the OA at a statewide level and make the OA available for up to three years, whenever possible.
 Caltrans maintains an OA target and the region is expected to meet the target through project delivery each year.
 Caltrans requires the region to develop an obligation plan to demonstrate how the region will accomplish this project delivery.
-OA apportionment will be guaranteed to the region until May 1st of each year.
-This is subject to change depending on OA usage at the state and according to Caltrans policy and procedures for managing local assistance obligation authority.
+OA apportionment will be guaranteed to the region until May 1st of each year, however, if the local delivery (OA usage) is less than 35% by March 15, 2025, then the statewide OA pool will open early instead of May 1st.
+This is subject to change depending on OA usage in the state and according to Caltrans policy and procedures for managing local assistance obligation authority.
 OA funds not obligated are lost to the region.

-The STBG, CMAQ, and ATP programs, as well as other state and federal funds, are subject to regional project delivery policies.
+The STBG, CMAQ, CRP and ATP programs, as well as other state and federal funds, are subject to regional project delivery policies.
 These policies and procedures are critical to ensure that the region can use its state and federally apportioned transportation funding in a timely manner.
 By meeting delivery targets, the region can maximize its use of all funding on transportation projects.
 If the region is successful in meeting state mandated delivery deadlines, it may be rewarded with supplemental transportation dollars through August redistribution.
 Projects in each federal-aid program are awarded based on individual program guidelines and scoring criteria including project merit, eligibility, and deliverability within the established deadlines.